 In addition to public open spaces-the newly restored river's edge, Promenade, and new parks-a green network throughout the site is created through a combination of mesic forest zone, riparian woodland, grasslands area, and sustainable stormwater treatment of the streets and parking areas.
 Green infrastructure is a seamless combination of natural and designed features that are linked and integrated across the site, providing ecological, stormwater, and community benefits.
-The forms of green infrastructure most appropriate for RiverBend include: native landscape vegetation in lieu of conventional turf, biofiltration, bioswale conveyance (both in the street right of way and within surface lots); stormwater ponds and wetlands; and outfall treatment.
-The practices form a treatment train for stormwater that promotes infiltration and evaporation, as well as quality and quantity control.
+The forms of green infrastructure most appropriate for RiverBend include: native landscape vegetation in lieu of conventional turf, biofiltration, bioswale conveyance; stormwater ponds and wetlands; and outfall treatment.
+The practices form a treatment train for stormwater that promotes infiltration and evaporation, as well quality and quantity control.